LEONARDO "LEO" TAFOYA, age 82, passed away unexpectedly on Saturday evening, October 5, 2019 at the family home in Santa Clara Pueblo.

 Leo was preceded in death by his parents; his Godfather, Manuel Tafoya; brothers, Lee, Roger, Phillip, and Kenneth Tafoya; and sisters, Virginia Ebelacker, Jennie Trammel, Mela Youngblood, and Shirley Tafoya.
 He is survived by siblings, Toni (Ted) Roller, LuAnn Tafoya, and Wayne (Diane) Tafoya all of Santa Clara, and Mary Ester Archuleta of Ohkay Owingeh; and many nieces and nephews.
 A wake service will be held on Wednesday, October 9, 2019 at 7:00 p.m. at the family home in Santa Clara with a rosary to be recited at 7:30 p.m.
 Mass of Christian burial will be celebrated on Thursday, October 10, 2019 at 9:00 a.m. at the Santa Clara Tewa Mission with Rev. Fr.
 Nathan Lopez presiding.
 Burial follow at 10:00 a.m. at the Santa Clara Pueblo Cemetery with his nephews serving as pallbearers, Barry & Bryon Archuleta and A.J.
 Oyenque all of Ohkay Owingeh, William Tafoya, Joseph Lugo, & James Ebelacker of Santa Clara Pueblo.
 The family of Leonardo “Leo” Tafoya has entrusted their loved one to DeVargas Funeral Home & Crematory of the Española Valley.

-To send flowers to Leonardo "Leo" Tafoya's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Leonardo "Leo" Tafoya, please visit our floral store.